What is DBT?

-Dialectical Behavior Therapy (DBT) is a research-backed form of cognitive behavioral therapy (CBT) for teens and adults who experience significant trouble managing their emotions, thoughts and behaviors.
+Dialectical Behavior Therapy, commonly known as DBT, is a scientifically proven form of cognitive behavioral therapy (CBT) specifically designed to assist both adolescents and adults who find it challenging to manage their emotions, thoughts, and behaviors effectively.

 -